About us

 Environment

-• Working with our people and suppliers to encourage the efficient use of resources including training our people in technologies which facilitate sustainable practices.
+• Working with our people and suppliers to encourage the efficient use of resources including training our people in processes and technologies which facilitate sustainable practices.

 Materials and waste

-• Using and encouraging recycling where possible including implementing select TerraCycle recycling schemes across our offices, encouraging the recycling of paper products generally and participating in schemes to recycle redundant electronic equipment and furniture, and used batteries
+• Using and encouraging recycling where possible including implementing select TerraCycle recycling schemes across our offices, encouraging the recycling of paper products generally and participating in schemes to recycle redundant electronic equipment, furniture, and used batteries

-• All offices have separate schemes for recycling and disposing of organic/green waste separate to general waste, including an in-house worm farm in Auckland
+• Schemes for recycling and disposing of organic/green waste separate to general waste, including an in-house worm farm in Auckland

-• Influencing our suppliers, including caterers, cleaners and couriers, to offer sustainable choices and taking advantage of those choices.
+• Influencing our suppliers, including caterers, cleaners and couriers, to offer sustainable choices.

 Energy